stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 For each world we look at:

-* whether CH is true, false, or undecided,
+* whether CH is true, false or undecided,
 * what regularity properties sets of reals have,
 * what the key cardinal invariants of the continuum look like,
 * how stable important parts of existing mathematics remain.